p1katr1ks/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-With this script we calculated the average for following signals: mean(): Mean value and std(): Standard deviation
+With this script we calculated the average for following signals: Mean value (mean) and Standard deviation (std)